Confidential — Acquisition Brief The Deal Sheet · Feb 2026

 Key Strengths

-• Modern infrastructure: 110-foot tunnel system with 17 vacuum stations, property included in sale
+• Modern infrastructure: 110-ft tunnel system, 17 vacuum stations

 Key Questions